Guaana/guaana.github.io/api/page/about-us.md

 # Connecting companies to cool ideas and the people behind them

-When a company is watching a Challenge then it is because the topic under investigation is relevant to their field and they are on a look out for top talent. **Be active, have fun and quite possibly land your dream job.**
+When a company is watching a Challenge then it is because the topic under investigation is relevant to their field and they are on a look out for top talent to work with. **Be active, have fun and realise your next dream project at Guaana.**
 </br></br>